 Starting on 16th December, thousands of families follow the Posadas tradition.
 Family and friends gather with food and piñatas to mark the beginning of Christmas.

-You will find a procession of children with lit candles and traditional songs sung by the adults.
-Not to mention delicious sweets and treats that people gorge on whilst listening to stories about the Lord.
 The best places to enjoy this festival would be any small village in Mexico, as they light up like little villages from fairy tales.
 Tamales is a traditional dish made by families during Posadas.

-It represents the bringing together of family and friends to share in a labor of love, assembling and rolling dozens of tamales to be enjoyed by the entire neighborhood.
+It represents the bringing together of family and friends to share in a labour of love, assembling and rolling dozens of tamales to be enjoyed by the entire neighbourhood.

 In conclusion, we hope that we have given you a good insight into the different Mexican Festivals and Events that one can experience.
 What’s on offer just depends on which month you choose to go!
 For more blogs like this please visit: